Why is my convertible roof green?

 Why the green takes hold

-The weave of the fabric matters too.
-The gaps between threads give algae and lichen somewhere to anchor, which is why a roof that's lost its weather proofing greens up far faster than one that still beads.
+The weave itself plays a part too.
+The gaps between the threads give algae and lichen somewhere to anchor, which is why a roof that has lost its weather proofing greens up far faster than one that still beads water cleanly off the surface.

-- Shaded panels -- the side facing a wall, hedge or fence that never fully dries.
+- Shaded panels, especially the side facing a wall, hedge or fence that never fully dries.

 - Edges and rubbers where water pools against the seal.